syncfusion-content/typescript-docs/TypeScript/Listbox/Drag-And-Drop.md

 ---
 layout: post
-title: Drag-and-drop
+title: Drag and drop support in TypeScript ListBox Control | Syncfusion
-description: drag and drop
+description: Learn here about drag and drop support in Syncfusion Essential TypeScript ListBox Control, its elements, and more.
 platform: typescript
 control: ListBox
 documentation: ug
 ---

-# Drag and drop
+# Drag and drop in TypeScript ListBox

 A list item can be moved from a widget to another ListBox widget.
 Also the order of list items can be changed.
 This can be achieved using the drag and drop support.